B-2 Tourist Visa Description

 A travel itinerary;

-Evidence that the alien will be re-admitted to Canada after the trip (if that is where the alien intends to return);
+Evidence that the alien will be re-admitted to their home country after the trip (if that is where the alien intends to return);

 Bank records or other documents, showing money on hand that demonstrates the alien’s ability to afford the trip.